roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-05 ****** byStoryTeller07© In this neighbourhood the few acquaintances she made could be fobbed off by his mother.
+In this neighbourhood the few acquaintances she made could be fobbed off by his mother.
 The parents could just tell anyone who asked she had joined their crazy sect.
 This view of her life ahead looked grim; a life of drudgery by day and sex object by night.
 She felt so stupid having trapped herself in this appalling situation!

   The only hope was if Harry missed her and managed to find where she was.
 Would he be able to find the courage to face Brian and his gang to save her?
 It was just so humiliating to be dependent on that young man's crush on her.
 A rush of ice cold fear worked its way up her spine to freeze her thoughts.